 - Extended deadline to rehire workers from June 30 to Dec.
 31, 2020.

 Click here or open file at bottom of page for more info.

-This program provides 100% federally guaranteed loans for 8 weeks of assistance to small businesses, 501(c)(3) nonprofits, sole-proprietors, independent contractors, and other self-employed individuals also eligible for these loans.
-You can apply for the Paycheck Protection Program (PPP) at any lending institution that is approved to participate in the program through the existing U.S. Small Business Administration (SBA) 7(a) lending program and additional lenders approved by the Department of Treasury.
+This program provided 100% federally guaranteed loans for 8 weeks of assistance to small businesses, 501(c)(3) nonprofits, sole-proprietors, independent contractors, and other self-employed individuals also eligible for these loans.
+Individuals could apply for the Paycheck Protection Program (PPP) at any lending institution that is approved to participate in the program through the existing U.S. Small Business Administration (SBA) 7(a) lending program and additional lenders approved by the Department of Treasury.
 This could be the bank you already use, or a nearby bank.